-

 There are numerous methods and strategies you can teach your children when it comes to the topic of water conservation.
 Taking steps to help your children understand the benefits of water conservation will help you conserve, retain and recycle water.

 Here are several easy steps to reduce your water use at home.
 You may wish to discuss some of these steps with your children.
-Better yet, implement some of these conservation strategies and rainwater harvesting techniques in your garden this year!
+Better yet, implement some of these conservation strategies and rainwater harvesting techniques in your garden this year!1.
+Cluster your moisture-loving plants.
+If you choose to grow plants that require lots of moisture, place them together in one landscape bed to save time and money by watering just one area of your landscape rather than multiple areas.

 2. Install a Rain Barrel.
 To install a rain barrel, choose a downspout adjacent to a garden where you intend to recycle the water.
 Make sure the barrel can be placed on a level surface.
 To help with leveling, place a three inch layer of crushed gravel or stone dust below the barrel location.